krokoko/generative-ai-cdk-constructs/CONTRIBUTING.md

 * Push to a GitHub fork
 * Submit a Pull Requests on GitHub.
 * Please follow the PR checklist written above.
 We trust our contributors to self-check, and this helps that process!
-* Discuss review comments and iterate until you get at least one “Approve”.
+* Discuss review comments and iterate until you get at least two “Approve”.
 When iterating, push new commits to the same branch.
 Usually all these are going to be squashed when you merge to main.
 The commit messages should be hints for you when you finalize your merge commit message.
 * Make sure to update the PR title/description if things change.
 The PR title/description are going to be used as the